Illinois Compiled Statutes

 practitioner of the teacher's or employee's faith as a basis for pay during leave after

-an absence of 3 days for personal illness or 30 days for birth or as the school board may deem necessary in
+an absence of 3 days for personal illness or as the school board may deem necessary in

 other cases.
 If the school board does require a